How Root Cause Analysis Software Fits into ITIL Problem Management

 By encapsulating best practices within the Optanix Platform, playbooks and scenarios are rapidly invoked to verify, validate root cause and determine the most appropriate remediation to fix the issues the first time every time.

-All of this is powered by Optanix’s patented Automated Logic Profiles, the intelligence behind platform.
+All of this is powered by Optanix’s patented Automated Logic Profiles, the intelligence behind the platform.
 More on these in next week’s blog.